 Developing the pallet of colours and textures for the kitchen is a crucial part of any conceptual design.

 Its is also important to think if you are going handless with the kitchen or going with a handle.
 There is a wide range of options including an abr to a brace/ gold knob.

 The relationship of materials, texture and colour should be considered alongside;

 Flooring, the key to the design of any kitchen space is the relationship of the materials of the kitchen and the overall flooring of the space.
 A good example is the worktop and flooring, you can either match the tones/ colours or contrast the two.

-Consider the colour of the walls, are you going for a feature wall like London stock in the area around the kitchen, contrasting colours will help bring these key features forward and draw your eye.
+Consider the colour of the walls; a feature London stock brick wall in the area around the kitchen would benefit from contrasting colours, for example, and will help to highlight these key features and draw the eye.

-Lighting, it is vital you considered your lighting design for the space in-line with the kitchen design.
-Some examples are the use of antique, industrial pendant lights for country style kitchen or the use of LED diffuser lights around key features.
+Lighting, it is vital you consider the lighting for the space in-line with the kitchen design.
+Some examples are, the use of antique, industrial pendant lights for country style kitchen or the use of LED diffuser lights around key features.

 Kitchens are often part of a larger open plan space, including the dining space and family snug area.
-When designing the kitchen it is important to factor these elements in, from the position/ size of the dining table and the location of soft furnishings like sofas.
+When designing the kitchen it is important to factor these elements in and consider the position/ size of the dining table and the location of soft furnishings such as sofas.

 Also consider the location and size of glazing.
-For example if you have a rooflight in the area it is important to consider the position of this in relation to the island.
-It is important to make sure these are inline to avoid a clumsy finish.
+For example if you have a rooflight it is important to consider the position of this in relation to the island.
+It is important to make sure these are in-line to avoid a clumsy finish.